 Welcome to your first-hand review of Skyscanner.
 Skyscanner is one of the most popular flight search engines on this planet.
 It is one of the first websites in our research on how to find cheap flights.
 After reading this post, you will know how to use this search engine and how you can identify the cheapest flights available.
+They combine all flights from Lufthansa, Emirates, Qatar Airways and pretty much all of them.
 All it takes is a few, simple tricks.

 In this article we want to go into detail about this travel search engine and how to use it to its fullest potential.
 Also, we add the pros and cons – after all, nothing is perfect, and we want to share both sides.